devsocialtech/.github/profile/README.md

 ![Intro](/profile/SocialTech.gif)

-### Our vision is to make technology universally accessible.
-We are building a new tech ecosystem that connects people and give them the tools to build their own systems of innovation and solutions empowering technological choice.⚡
 > ### Technology is a programming of nature.
 It is a capturing of phenomena and a harnessing of these to human purpose.
+Technology serves to augment human capacity and thus advance social well-being and innovation.

+# 🔭 Vision

+> ### ⚡ Our vision is to make the creation, application and diffusion of technology universally accessible, empowering technological choice.